Generic Name: almotriptan (AL moe TRIP tan)

 What happens if I miss a dose?

 Since almotriptan is used as needed, it does not have a daily dosing schedule.
-Call your doctor promptly if your symptoms do not improve after using almotriptan.
+Call your doctor if your symptoms do not improve after using almotriptan.

 What happens if I overdose?